Discover more from Alex Ewerlöf Notes

 The balance point depends on your interests, current position, and workload.
 In my case, I had to come up with a few hacks to minimize the load of meetings to get focused work done, for example.

-Do I have to work extra hours to be good at both soft skills and hard skills? 🤨
+Senior Eng: Do I have to work extra hours to be good at both soft skills and hard skills? 🤨

 You need to optimize your paid time to keep up with the technology while serving in leadership capacity.

-Please don’t borrow from your private time to cope with the expectations at your job.
+Please don’t borrow your private time to cope with the expectations at your job.
 That is not sustainable.

 In 20 years, the only people who will remember you working hard are your kids.
-Don’t sacrifice their rights just to go up in the ladder.
+Don’t sacrifice their rights just to go up the ladder.

 If you find the balance between hard & soft skills tricky, you can aim for an engineering management (EM) position.
 There are a few EM archetypes that are not as demanding technically.